osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 The Audio/video notes plugin extends the functional capabilities of storing the information about a geolocation by giving the user options to create their own representations in different formats, such as: a photo note, a video note, or an audio file, and tie them to a geographical place, or the current position.
 The recording options are provided with the Audio/video notes widget, and/or the context menu of a POI.
 The resulted data is automatically saved to the central storage from where it is convenient to manage and share anything needed.

 Simultaneously, all created audio/video notes make up a Recording layer that if configured to show up on the map, provides a different view on the recorded data and means for managing it.
-Within the Recording layer, the audio/video notes are laid out as POIs across the map, thus creating a user-made map narrative.
+Within the Recording layer, the audio/video notes are laid out as POIs across the map, thus creating a user-made map narrative, visible only to the owner of the device.

 ![Audio video notes intro](/assets/images/plugins/audio-video-notes/audio-video-intro.png)